laurentperrinet/Perrinet20PredictiveProcessing/README.md

 one's creativity, or *imagination*.
 Vision is thus a highly complex process, yet, it is still not completely understood.
 As a matter of fact, the most surprising fact about vision is the ease with which sighted persons may perform these abilities.
-As a consequence, and to rephrase [@Wigner90], "the Unreasonable Effectiveness of Vision in the Natural World" invites us to focus on this cognitive ability for a better understanding of the brain in general.
+To rephrase [@Wigner90], "the Unreasonable Effectiveness of Vision in the Natural World" invites us to focus on this cognitive ability for a better understanding of the brain in general.
 <!-- More generally, however simple or complex, a retinal image will always be interpreted as a visual scene with respect to some cognitive context.  -->

 Anatomically, vision is the result of the interplay of neural networks